avapolzin/avapolzin.github.io/_pages/projects.md

 ## Publications

 Below is a list of submitted, accepted, and published papers.
-My CV lists some additional *in preparation* papers, which have not yet been submitted, but for which drafts exist.
-These drafts may be made available upon reasonable request (as for fellowship or grant evaluation).
+My CV lists some additional *in preparation* papers, which have not yet been submitted, but for which drafts exist, as well as some submitted papers which are not yet public.
+These manuscripts may be made available upon reasonable request (as for fellowship or grant evaluation).

 <!-- _pages/publications.md -->
 <div class="publications">